 If you buy or upgrade to iMindMap 6 Home & Student or Ultimate, we will send you a coupon code for some free subscription time to iMindMap Freedom so you can get the full iMindMap experience!

 Tried Contacts & Sharing and used it for something totally different?
 Post a comment below and pass on some ideas to other iMindMap users…← What’s in the iMindMap 6.1 Update… Out Now!
-Last delivery dates for Christmas 2012 →
+Don’t get snowed under this December →